Chisanan232/multirunnable/README.md

 It's not a problem if it has full-fledged testing code (TDD); if not, it must be an ordeal.

 Package 'pyocean' is a framework to build a program with different running strategy by mode option.
-Currently, it has 4 options could use, and they are Parallel, Concurrent, Greenlet and Asynchronous.
+Currently, it has 4 options could use: Parallel, Concurrent, Greenlet and Asynchronous.

 Here's an example to do the same thing with pyocean: